Qualia Mind Review

 Phosphatidylserine is a type of phospholipid that's mostly found in the brain, protecting neurons at the base of the myelin sheath.
 Phosphatidylserine is largely safe and surprisingly common in nootropics, as myelin is crucial for every neuron’s ability to fire, meaning it impacts everything from your ability to blink to structural support for nerve cells.

-Docosahexaenoic acid (DHA): 80mg
+Docosahexaenoic acid (80mg)

 Is Qualia Mind safe?

-Qualia Mind uses a few robust safety measures and is generally safe for most healthy adults.
-It doesn’t use proprietary blends, which would obscure individual ingredient doses to either keep competitors from copying their formula or, more insidiously, to make it seem like more beneficial ingredients are at play than there actually are.
-Qualia Mind’s openness to direct transparency on this front is laudable.
+Qualia Mind doesn’t use proprietary blends (unlike Alpha BRAIN and Focus Factor), which would obscure individual ingredient doses to either keep competitors from copying the formula or, more insidiously, to make it seem like more beneficial ingredients are at play than there actually are.
+Qualia’s openness to direct transparency on this front is commendable.

 • Purity (how close the product is to labeled descriptions)